 Closing Costs for Seattle Home Buyers in 2019

 Home buyers in Seattle (and elsewhere in Washington) typically pay somewhere between 2% and 5% of the purchase price of the house in closing fees.
 That means that a more expensive house could result in higher closing costs, and vice versa.

 According to Zillow, the median home price in Seattle was around $717,800 as of July 2019.
 So the buyer closing costs on a median-priced property in the city could range from $14,356 to $35,890.

 Related: Seattle home price forecast

-At the end of 2017, ClosingCorp (a data company that serves the real estate industry) reported that Washington was among the top-ten states for most expensive closing costs.
-Washington was ranked eighth in the nation overall.
-Home buyers across the state paid an average of $5,954 that year.
-But that’s based on an average home price of $369,213, which is the average for the entire state.
+According to ClosingCorp (a data company that serves the real estate industry), Washington was among the top-ten states for most expensive closing costs.
+Washington was ranked fifth in the nation overall.
+Home buyers across the state pay an average of $4,860.
+But that’s based on an average home price of $387,100, which is the average for the entire state.
 Houses are more expensive in the Seattle area, so closing costs are naturally higher there as well.

 There are several variables that can affect how much you’ll pay in closing costs in Seattle.
 Will you pay points at closing, in exchange for a lower mortgage rate?
 It’s a common strategy among borrowers who are seeking the lowest possible rate.
 And it’s one of many factors that can affect the total amount you pay on closing day.

 Most mortgage lenders will give you a basic estimate of your Seattle closing costs.
 We go a step further by providing guaranteed closing costs.
 We not only guarantee the lender fees, but the third-party fees as well.
 This will give you a more accurate picture of your total costs, and will help you prepare for closing day by saving enough money.